RiansyahTohamba/coding-notes/computer-science/tech-stack/ruby/why-arent-you-using-ruby/story-1.md

 it has great data abstraction where Perl

-had trouble managing lists of lists Ruby
+had trouble managing 'lists of lists'

+ada case 'list of list' yang tak bisa ditangani perl

+Ruby

 could easily handle lists of anything